-Parts of US plane wreck pulled from glacier seventy years on
+Parts of US plane wreck pulled from glacier 70 years on

 Up to two tonnes of recovered material is being airlifted to the valley.

-“The Americans have given the plane to the Confederation,” said Teuscher.
+“The Americans have given the plane to the government,” said Teuscher.
 Some parts will be put on display in an exhibition at the tourist centre in the village of Innertkirchen.

-On November 19, 1946, the Dakota came off course in fog before making a safe landing high in the Bernese Alps, where it was spotted by coincidence at an altitude of 3,350 meters on the Gauli Glacier.
+On November 19, 1946, the Dakota came off course in fog before making a safe landing high in the Bernese Alps, where it was spotted by coincidence at an altitude of 3,350 metres on the Gauli Glacier.

 In an unprecedented operation, Swiss military pilots launched the world’s first rescue in the high mountains from the air, and they managed to fly the 12 Dakota passengers safely to nearby Meiringen.
 The rescue operation is regarded as the birth of the air rescue service.